apache/cassandra-java-driver/manual/query_builder/idempotence/README.md

 8. `prependMapElement` : idempotent if both key and value are idempotent
 9. `removeMapElement` : idempotent if both key and value are idempotent

-For example, the following statement is idempotent:
+In practice, most invocations of the above methods will be idempotent because most collection elements are.
+For example, the following statement is idempotent since `literal(1)` is also
+idempotent:

 ```java
 Statement statement =